-- Q. What is an addition to reserve?
+Q1.
+What is an addition to reserve?

-- A. Land can be added to reserve for any number of reasons.
-According to the Additions to Reserves/New Reserves Policy, land can be added to reserve to fulfill a legal obligation (such as a treaty land entitlement or a claim settlement agreement), for community growth or for the creation of a new reserve.
+A2.
+There are many reasons why a First Nation may seek to add land to reserve.
+The existing federal ATR policy allows for additions to reserve to be proposed to fulfill a legal obligation (such as a treaty land entitlement or a claim settlement agreement), for community growth or for the creation of a new reserve.
+ATRs are categorized as:

-- A. Each ATR proposal must be assessed to ensure certain basic criteria are met, including that:
+A4.
+The existing criteria provide that each ATR proposal must be assessed to ensure certain basic criteria are met, including that:

 - There are no significant environmental concerns;

 - Reasonable attempts have been made to address the concerns of local or provincial/territorial governments;

 - The proposal is cost-effective and the necessary funding has been identified within operational budgets;